lucianpls/QB3/performance/performance.md

 |Min|253.45|187.62|

 In contrast to most
-compression algorithms, QB3 speed is almost symetrical, with the decompression speed slightly slower than the compression, except in the BEST mode, where compression is slower.
+compression algorithms, QB3 speed is almost symmetrical, with the decompression speed slightly slower than the compression, except in the BEST mode, where compression is slower.
 This is due to the longer dependency chain during decompression, also being harder for the compiler to vectorize.
 The decompression speed is roughly the same for all QB3 modes, with the FAST mode being slightly faster